Painting Through the Pain: Battling chronic illness, Navy veteran finds joy in unique painting style

 That was February of 2018.

-These days, Nelson runs her own studio called Nezlife Studios, where she not only shows and sells her art, she also teaches the technique to others, including people with disabilities.
+These days, Nelsen runs her own studio called Nezlife Studios, where she not only shows and sells her art, she also teaches the technique to others, including people with disabilities.

 “It’s exponential joy when I see people actually pour.
 When they lift the cup it’s like they just feel like they’re making magic.
 They do.
 Their heart just explodes and that to me, from an instructor’s standpoint, I’ve done my duty," she said.

-Through art, Nelson’s presence has also grown on social media.
+Through art, Nelsen's presence has also grown on social media.
 She has more than 20,000 followers on Instagram.

 "That's what grew my following, was my vulnerability because people can relate to it," she said.

-Nelson has an exhibition currently at Museum of Contemporary Art in Virginia Beach.
-She’s also speaking about her journey on September 5.
+Nelsen has an exhibition currently at Museum of Contemporary Art in Virginia Beach.
+She's also speaking about her journey on September 5.

-Nelson is working with the ViBe District and MoCA on an event called “The People’s Pour” scheduled for October 10.
+Nelsen is working with the ViBe District and MoCA on an event called "The People's Pour" scheduled for October 10.
 The goal is to have 100 people participate in a group pour.